CS491SeniorProjex/logbook/docs/logbooks/index.md

 ### Contributions:
 - Created a repository for the back-end application
 - Helped Ayda solving async/await problem on the frontend
+- Helped Zeynep with issues on the backend
-- Researched how to make the algorithms we found work
+- Researched how to make the algorithms for ML we found work

-Since the past 3 weeks I did not take notes because it was mainly 3 jobs:
+I decided not to write my weekly contributions because from now on there were mainly these jobs:
- - Getting meaningful results from the model
+ - Getting meaningful results from the model (crucial)
  - Connecting the model to backend
  - Deploying everything to servers
+ - Preparing a nice presentation

  This took me a while, and since the job involved a lot of research, it would be repetitive for me to just list the tasks.
 The ML model we found in the research paper had some problems and was not working, so it took me almost 1-2 weeks to finally be able to solve it and get results.